-CORPORATE SOCIAL RESPONSIBILITY:
+CORPORATE SOCIAL RESPONSIBILITY COMMITTEE

 A Corporate Social Responsibility (CSR) Committee has been constituted in accordancewith the provisions of Section 135 of the Companies Act 2013.
-The details of theconstitution of the Committee scope and functions arelisted out in the Corporate Governance Report annexed to this Report.
+The Committee comprisesfour members.
+The details of the constitution of the Committee scope and functions arelisted out in the Corporate Governance Report annexed to this Annual Report.

 The disclosures as required under Section 135 of the Companies Act 2013 read with Rule8(1) of the Companies (Corporate Social Responsibility Policy) Rules 2014 is appended as Annexure-7to this Report.

-WHISTLE BLOWER POLICY/VIGIL MECHANISM:
+WHISTLE BLOWER POLICY/VIGIL MECHANISM

 EXTRACT OF ANNUAL RETURN:

-In terms of Section 92 (3) of the Companies Act 2013 read with the Companies (Management and Administration) Rules 2014 the extract of the AnnualReturn of the Company for the financial year 2015-16 in Form No. MGT-9 is appended as Annexure-8to this Report.
+In terms of Section 134(3)(a) and Section 92 (3) of the Companies Act 2013 read withthe Companies (Management and Administration) Rules 2014 the extract of the AnnualReturn of the Company for the financial year 2019-20 in Form No. MGT-9 is appended as Annexure-8to this Report.

-CODE OF CONDUCT:
+CODE OF CONDUCT

-A declaration signed by the Chairman and Managing Director and Chief Financial officeraffirming compliance of the Code of Conduct by the Directors and senior managementpersonnel of the Company for thefinancial year 2015-16 is annexed and forms part of theCorporate Governance Report.
+A declaration signed by the Chairman and Managing Director and Chief Financial officeraffirming compliance of the Code of Conduct by the Directors and senior managementpersonnel of the Company for the financial year 2019-20 is annexed and forms part of theCorporate Governance Report.

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 The particulars in respect of conservation of energy technology absorption and foreignexchange earnings & outgo as required under Section 134(3)(m) of the Companies Act2013 read with Companies (Accounts) Rules 2014 is appended as an Annexure-9 tothis report.